15 Things to Know About Johnson Lake, Banff

 - Hike Around Johnson Lake: The Johnson Lake Lakeshore trail is a popular 3km hike around the lake.
 It doesn’t have much elevation gain and is great for children.

-- Ice Skate on Johnson Lake: In November, Johnson Lake freezes over enough to ice skate on it.
+- Ice Skate on Johnson Lake: Around November, Johnson Lake freezes over enough to ice skate on it.
 If you hit the lake when frozen over but before a big snowfall, you’ll have a fantastic time skating under Cascade Mountain.

 Watercraft at Johnson Lake